FAQ's: Your Questions Answered

 Ketek.
 Ketek is an antibiotic used for bacterial infections in adults.
 Ketek has been linked to dozens of cases of severe liver injury, been the subject of a series of increasingly urgent safety warnings, and sparked two Congressional investigations of the FDA’s acceptance of fraudulent safety data submitted by its manufacturer, the French pharmaceutical company Sanofi-Aventis, and inappropriate trial methods when it reviewed the drug for approval.

 Ortho Evra.
 Ortho Evra is a hormonal contraceptive skin patch.
 Ortho Evra releases progestin, a synthetic hormone, and estrogen.
-On May 8, 2008, the Public Citizen Health Research Group filed a petition on behalf of 80,000 consumers urging the FDA to recall Ortho Evra within six months, pointing to problems with the birth control patch which result in greater variations of estrogen entering the blood stream.
+On May 8, 2008, the Public Citizen Health Research Group filed a petition on behalf of 80,000 consumers urging the FDA to recall Ortho Evra within six months, pointing to problems with the birth control patch which result in more significant variations of estrogen entering the bloodstream.
 On average, the Ortho Evra birth control patch delivers 60% more estrogen than the birth control pill, which could lead to twice the risk of serious blood clots, which can lead to heart attack or stroke.

 Paxil.
 Along with the companies that produce several other antidepressants, Paxil manufacturer SmithKline Beecham was required by the FDA to put a warning on its label about the risk of suicide.
 Paxil may also increase the risk of birth defects if taken during pregnancy.
 Serious physical Paxil withdrawal symptoms can include nausea, vomiting, dizziness, sweating, motor system disturbances, fever, chills, tremors, sleep disturbances, gastrointestinal problems, flu-like symptoms, vertigo, and the feeling of “electric zaps” throughout the body.
-Paxil withdrawal symptoms can also cause serious psychological symptoms such as: confusion, anxiety, irritability, panic attacks, uncontrollable moods, depression, suicidal ideations, and aggressive thoughts and actions.
+Paxil withdrawal symptoms can also cause serious psychological symptoms such as confusion, anxiety, irritability, panic attacks, uncontrollable moods, depression, suicidal ideations, and aggressive thoughts and actions.

 One of the most serious Paxil withdrawal symptoms is a condition known as akathisia.
 This condition is marked by extreme agitation and motor restlessness.